Uji tea

 Uji tea (宇治茶, Uji-cha) is a common name for all Japanese green tea produced from Uji, Kyoto.
 The three main types of Uji tea are Matcha, Sencha and Gyokuro.
-Japanese tea is originated from the Tang dynasty of China, which is during the Heian period of Japan when Chinese influences were at its peak.
-When tea seeds were introduced to Japan, they were first planted at Toganoo.
-These seeds were later spread in Uji, which became the site to produce the highest quality of tea leaf in Japan.
+It is believed that Japanese tea originated with the introduction of drinking customs from Tang Dynasty China during the Heian period, while the intensive cultivation of tea plants from seeds began at the Toganoo tea garden.
+These seeds were later spread to Uji, which became the site to produce the highest quality of tea leaf in Japan.

 Uji has witnessed the diversification of green tea.
+The development of the shaded cultivation method known as Ōishita saibai in Uji during the 15th or 16th century led to the birth of modern-day matcha.
 Beginning from the high-grade matcha, which was only accessible by the nobles, Sencha was invented in the 18th century to fulfil the need of common people.
 The combination of these two tea production techniques produced gyokuro.
 The increasing popularity of Uji tea is deeply connected with the success of tea ceremonies, including Tōcha, Chanoyu and Senchadō.